shaloo/docs.arcana/docs/howto/integrate-app/index.md

 # Integrate App

-To integrate a Web3 app with the {{config.extra.arcana.sdk_name}}, developers must first register and configure the app with Arcana Network using the {{config.extra.arcana.dashboard_name}}.
+To integrate with the {{config.extra.arcana.sdk_name}}, Web3 app developers must first use the {{config.extra.arcana.dashboard_name}} to register and configure the app with Arcana Network.

-Then [select the appropriate integration method](#select-integration-method) based on your application type, and follow the instructions to integrate the app.
+Next, [select the app type](#select-app-type) and follow the instructions.

 !!! note